Elizabeth Fisher Read: Personal life

-Read lived with Esther Lape, educator and publicist, in Greenwich Village, at 20 East 11th Street, where today a plaque said Eleanor Roosevelt lived here when she was first lady.
-The building was actually owned by Lape.
-Roosevelt rented an apartment for a time.
-Nearby, at 171 West 12th Street, lived other lesbian couples involved in the Woman's Suffrage movement and of the close-knit circle of friends of Roosevelt: Marion Dickerman and Nancy Cook, Molly Dewson and Polly Porter, Grace Hutchins and Anna Rochester.
+Read lived with Esther Lape, educator and publicist, in Greenwich Village, at 20 East 11th Street.
+Despite a plaque noting that Eleanor Roosevelt lived there when she was first lady, the building was actually owned by Lape; Roosevelt rented an apartment for a time.
+Nearby, at 171 West 12th Street, lived other lesbian couples involved in the Woman's Suffrage movement and of the close-knit circle of friends of Roosevelt: Marion Dickerman and Nancy Cook, Molly Dewson and Polly Porter, and Grace Hutchins and Anna Rochester.

 Read was Eleanor Roosevelt's friend.
 They first met in 1920 when Roosevelt became the director of the League of Women Voters' national legislation committee.
 After 1921, she was her political and feminist mentor, became Roosevelt's personal attorney and financial advisor.
 With her life partner, Lape, and others, she was part of Roosevelt's support network of female friends.

 Read and Lape also owned a country house, Salt Meadow, Westbrook, Connecticut, where Roosevelt was often a guest.
 In 1972, after Read's death, Lape donated Salt Meadow to the U.S. Fish and Wildlife Service.
 The estate is currently the Stewart B. McKinney National Wildlife Refuge.
 Refuge staff are working on a National Register of Historical Places submission for the former Salt Meadow estate that will recognize the same-sex relationship of Lape and Read.

 Elizabeth Fisher Read died in New York on December 13, 1943.